Download PDF

 1m t CO₂e2m t CO₂e3m t CO₂e4m t CO₂e5m t CO₂e6m t CO₂e7m t CO₂e8m t CO₂e9m t CO₂e10m t CO₂e

 Nicholls is a federal electorate that is large in geographical area relative to the state average and has a very low urban density.
 Its major emissions source is agriculture, due to the state’s relatively large amount of agricultural activity and low population.
-The second largest source of emissions is industrial processes.
+The second largest source of emissions is electricity consumption.

 There are many reasons why a profile can change over time including changes in emissions sources, updates to methodology and more accurate data sources.
 Read our FAQs for more information.